-Your Standing Committee on Government Operations is pleased to provide its Report on Bill 23 and commends it to the House.
+Your Standing Committee on Government Operations is pleased to provide its Report on Bill 23: An Act to Amend the Public Utilities Act, and commends it to the House.

-Mrs. Frieda Martselos

-Chair, Standing Committee on Government Operations
+Mrs. Frieda Martselos Chair, Standing Committee on Government Operations

 STANDING COMMITTEE ON GOVERNMENT OPERATIONS